Implement Stack with Queue, Implement Queue with Stack

 self.s2 = []

-# add element to the end of the queue
+# Push element x to the back of the queue.

 def push(self, x: int) -> None: